perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Guide to run the script:_
 - Fill box 0.2 within the code
-- Put the output of step 1. in your working directory before running step 2.
+- Within the code, put the output of step # 1.
+(Download GHS raster on cloud) in your working directory before running step # 2.
+(Convert and save GHS as vector data on your local machine)

 _Outputs :_
 - A raster file with the GHS population data